Setting up Face ID on the iPhone X is a breeze

-For the iPhone X ($1,579.00 at Apple), the home button is gone, and with it, Touch ID.
+For the iPhone X ($999.99 at T-Mobile USA), the home button is gone, and with it, Touch ID.
 Instead, a fancy new True Depth camera maps your face and uses that map for things like unlocking your phone and using Apple Pay.
 If you skipped past setting up Face ID during initial setup, or simply want to show a friend or relative how easy it is to set up, here's how to register your face with Apple's latest biometric trick.

 Open Settings > Face ID & Passcode > Set Up Face ID > Get Started.
 You'll need to hold the iPhone X between 10 and 20 inches away from your face.